Board Nominating and Development Committee | Girl Scouts of Eastern Massachusetts (GSEMA)

 Amina is a global strategic business leader who bridges enterprise strategy, people, and culture to drive measurable impact.
 She brings deep expertise in operational transformation, cultural engagement, and enterprise program leadership across the life sciences sector, and is known for building inclusive, high‑performing cultures and leading large‑scale change that strengthens alignment, engagement, and organizational excellence.
 A passionate advocate for gender equity and leadership development, Amina co‑founded the Healthcare Businesswomen’s Association (HBA) Global Ambassador Program, led a women’s ERG to award‑winning industry recognition, and serves on the Leadership Council of The Boston Club.
 Amina was recognized as a 2022 HBA Rising Star and a 2024 INvolve Future Leader Role Model for her impact and influence.
 She joined Girl Scouts of Eastern Massachusetts’ Board of Directors in 2024 and the Board Nominating & Development Committee in 2025.
 She is also a dedicated community leader, serving as a Girl Scout troop co‑leader and championing opportunities for girls to build confidence and leadership skills.
 Amina began her career as a Petroleum Engineer in Trinidad & Tobago and holds a BSc in Chemical & Process Engineering from the University of the West Indies, an MS from the University of Minnesota, and an MBA in Finance and International Management from the Boston University Questrom School of Business.

-Mary is an Assistant Attorney General and Chief of the Insurance & Unemployment Fraud Division (“IUFD”) in the Criminal Bureau of the Massachusetts Attorney General’s Office (“AGO”) where she leads a team of attorneys, financial investigators, an administrative assistant, and a paralegal, who investigate and prosecute people and businesses who commit fraud against private insurance carriers, the Commonwealth’s unemployment trust fund and the Commonwealth’s workers’ compensation system.
-IUFD’s efforts help to protect the people of Massachusetts from higher premiums and higher taxes, as well as to ensure those in need are able to receive appropriate assistance.
-Prior to joining the AGO, Mary served as an Assistant District Attorney at the Plymouth County District Attorney’s Office (“DA’s Office”) for over 15 years, where she successfully tried over 40 jury trials.
-During Mary’s time at the DA’s Office, she served as the supervising attorney in the Brockton Juvenile Court, the supervising attorney in the Wareham District Court, became a member of the Superior Court trial team in the Family Protection Unit for a number of years, and then joined the Appeals Unit in 2018 where she handled a broad range of post-conviction cases and successfully argued over 24 cases before the Appeals Court and Supreme Judicial Court of Massachusetts.
-Mary is a member of the Board of Directors and serves as co-chair of the Government, Public Interest and Non-Profit Committee for the Asian American Lawyers Association of Massachusetts (AALAM).
-She is also a member of the Women of Color Attorneys Leadership Forum Committee at the Boston Bar Association (BBA).
-Mary also recently completed her third year of service as co-leader and treasurer of her daughter’s Girl Scout troop.
+Mary is an Assistant Attorney General and Chief of the Insurance & Unemployment Fraud Division (IUFD) in the Criminal Bureau of the Massachusetts Attorney General’s Office (AGO) where she leads a team of attorneys, financial investigators, an administrative assistant, and a paralegal, who investigate and prosecute people and businesses who commit fraud against private insurance carriers, the Commonwealth’s unemployment trust fund and the Commonwealth’s workers’ compensation system.
+IUFD’s efforts help to protect the people of Massachusetts from higher premiums and higher taxes, as well as to ensure those in need receive appropriate assistance.
+Prior to joining the AGO, Mary served as an Assistant District Attorney at the Plymouth County District Attorney’s Office (DA’s Office) for over 15 years, where she successfully tried over 40 jury trials to conviction.
+During Mary’s time at the DA’s Office, she served as the supervising attorney in the Brockton Juvenile Court, the supervising attorney in the Wareham District Court, became a member of the Superior Court trial team in the Family Protection Unit for a number of years, and then joined the Appeals Unit in 2018 where she handled a broad range of post-conviction cases and successfully argued over 24 cases resulting in affirmed convictions before the Appeals Court and Supreme Judicial Court of Massachusetts.
+Mary is a member of the Board of Directors and serves as co-chair of the Government & Public Interest Committee for the Asian American Lawyers Association of Massachusetts (AALAM).
+She is a member of the Women of Color Attorneys Leadership Forum at the Boston Bar Association (BBA).
+She recently completed her fourth year of service as co-leader, treasurer, and cookie coordinator of her daughter’s Girl Scout troop.
 Mary graduated from Syracuse University, magna cum laude, with a BA in Magazine Journalism and Political Science with a minor in English & Textual Studies.
 She holds a JD from New England Law Boston.

 Kristen is a Partner in Ernst & Young’s Boston Financial Services Office, with 20 years of experience in providing assurance and advisory services to a variety of financial services clients, with a focus on health, life and property and casualty insurance companies.
 In addition to conducting audits, Kristen has worked on a number of special projects at insurance companies, including initial public offerings, business process improvement projects, SOX/404 implementations, transaction advisory engagements, and support with examinations on behalf of state insurance departments.
 Kristen has developed and led educational trainings, is an active participant in the firm’s recruiting efforts, has served on the Corporate Social Responsibility Sub-Committee, and is a member of the firm’s Professional Women’s Network.
 She is a member of the American Institute of Certified Public Accountants and the Massachusetts Society of Certified Public Accountants.
 Kristen graduated from the College of the Holy Cross with a BA in accounting and economics.
 She joined the Board of Directors in 2022.